frgomes/bash-scripts/README.md

-This is a bunch of shell scripts containing aliases and useful functions aiming to deliver increased productivity.
+This is a bunch of shell scripts containing useful functions aiming to deliver increased productivity.

 > WARNING: This toolbox is under heavy development.
-Expect that things may change.
+Expect that things change.

 ## Design Concept

 Starting from a brand new laptop with only the base operating system installed, I would like to be able to quickly have my environment setup.
-I would like to download a shell script from the Internet which sets up everything for me.
 Then I open a new terminal window and all remaining bits are automagically configured for me.
+I also would like to install complex software packages easily, employing just a single command.
 Then I'm ready to go.
-The entire thing should not take more than a minute or two.
+The entire thing should not take more than a few minutes.

 ### Features in a nutshell